socialismconference/songbook.github.io/songs/which-side-are-you-on.md

 ---
 ## Which Side Are You On?

-> Words by Florence Reese, Music traditional
+> Music traditional
+Based on words by Florence Reese

 Come all of you good workers.
 Good news to you I'll tell